nlpope/SwiftNovice/README.md

 6. In that list, select 'iphone' under the 'Devices' section (should be the only one of it's kind in that section)
   > This sets up your phone as the space the app will run on for the next step

+7.WAIT!
+Before moving on to the next step, be sure to download and run the project in my repo titled "SwiftNoviceServerMk2"

-7. Once device is selected, hit cmd + r (or hit the play button at the very top of the navigation bar) to run the app
+8. Once device is selected, hit cmd + r (or hit the play button at the very top of the navigation bar) to run the app

-8. You should see the app's icon appear on your homescreen before it opens automatically
+9. You should see the app's icon appear on your homescreen before it opens automatically

-9. Happy learning!
+10. Happy learning!